danhepai/danhepai/README.md

 ## Hi there 👋
 - 📚 Studying CS at [Babes-Bolyai University](http://cs.ubbcluj.ro)
 - 🤝 Actively looking for an internship
-- 🧠 Currently working on a [Chess Engine](https://github.com/danhepai/ChessEngine) in Python
+- 🧠 Currently working on a [Chess Engine](https://github.com/danhepai/ChessEngine) in Python.
+(On a break, preparing for interviews :D)

 I love coding, photography, staying active, and fueling my day with coffee.
 Always learning, always building, and always ready for the next challenge.